Sachin Pilot: Early times

-2020 Political crisis
+2020 political crisis

 On 13 July 2020, Pilot's office issued a statement saying that the government of chief minister Ashok Gehlot was in a minority.
 An aide of Pilot's indicated that he would not be joining the Bharatiya Janata Party.

 On 14 July 2020, the Indian National Congress sacked Pilot as the Deputy Chief Minister and Rajasthan Congress President for his revolt against the party and its leadership.

 After his revolt there was speculation that he would join the BJP, like his former colleague Jyotiraditya Scindia, but on 15 July 2020 he rejected the rumours and stated: "I am still a member of the Congress party".

 The Rajasthan Speaker, C.P.
 Joshi, issued notices to 19 dissident Congress MLAs including Pilot on 14 July 2020 after the Rajasthan Congress passed a resolution that they be disqualified from the state Assembly as they had defied a party whip to attend two Congress Legislature Party meetings.
 Pilot challenged this notice in the Rajasthan High Court on 17 July 2020.
 The High Court asked the Speaker to defer action on disqualification notices till 21 July 2020.
+The High Court ordered "status quo" to be maintained, essentially putting the disqualification procedure on hold, on 24 July 2020.

+Post 2020

+In 2023, before the 2024 Indian general elections Pilot was appointed the general secretary for the Chhattisgarh Congress.